Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: Abstract

 \section{Abstract}

-In this paper we discuss how to construct a barrier certificate for a control affine system subject to actuator constraints and motivate this discussion by examining collision avoidance for fixed-wing unmanned aerial vehicles (UAVs).
-In particular, the theoretical development in this paper is used to create a barrier certificate that ensures that two UAVs will not collide for all future times assuming the vehicles start in a safe starting configuration.
-We then extend this development by discussing how to ensure that multiple safety constraints are simultaneously satisfied in a decentralized manner (e.g., ensure robot distances are above some threshold for all pairwise combinations of UAVs for all future times) while ensuring output actuator commands are within specified limits.
+This paper considers how to ensure that a system of fixed wing Unmanned Aerial Vehicles (UAVs) can avoid collisions.
+To do so we develop a novel method for creating a barrier function, which is similar to a Lyapunov function and can be used to ensure that a system can stay safe for all future times.
+After introducing the general approach, it is shown how to ensure that collision avoidance for two vehicles can be guaranteed for all future times.
+The construction is then extended to the case of arbitrarily many vehicles by addressing how to satisfy multiple safety objectives simultaneously.
+We do this while ensuring output actuator commands are within specified limits.
+Because this formulation requires communication of control values and may therefore reduce throughput of other important messages, we then show how to reformulate the solution without this significant communication overhead while still ensuring safety is maintained and actuator limits are respected.
 We validate the theoretical developments of this paper in the simulator SCRIMMAGE with a simulation of 20 UAVs that maintain safe distances from each other even though their nominal paths would otherwise cause a collision.